openemail/openemail-docs-v1/docs/prerequisite-system.md

 ## Choosing a Linux Dribution for the Docker host ##

 During the creation of this installation guide I have used [Ubuntu 18.04.2 LTS (Bionic Beaver)](http://releases.ubuntu.com/18.04/).
 Some of the examples shown in this document may largely depend on this Linux distribution.
-But with a minor adjustment  on it you make it prepare to get working in your  Linux distribution of choice for your docker host.
-It may be Ubuntu, Debian, CentOS , or an another.
+But with a minor adjustment  on it you can make it prepare to get working in your Linux distribution of choice as your docker host.
+It may be Ubuntu, Debian, CentOS, or an another.

 ## Minimum System Resources